GREAT SAINT JAMES STREET PROJECT – UPDATE

 The Great Saint James project will be a new build located within the City of Belleville along a public transit line.
-It will consist initially of 24 affordable housing units with mixed apartment types – primarily 1 bedrooms/studios but with at least 7 3-bedroom units for potential use by housing agencies, who require transitional housing or housing for respite or emergency purposes.
-Two-bedroom units may replace a number of the proposed 3-bedroom units to accommodate requests by community agencies for use as live-in training opportunities for clients working their way to more independent living.
+It will consist of 32 affordable housing units with mixed apartment types – primarily 1 bedrooms/studios but with at least 3 3-bedroom units for use by Canadian Mental Health Association, Hastings-Prince Edward Branch, which is seeking to replace some of its aging transitional housing stock.
+Two-bedroom units may also be addedto accommodate requests by community agencies for use as live-in training opportunities for clients working their way to more independent living.

 The build will be fully accessible on the main floor and include smart technology, office space for referral agencies, a multi-purpose common room and outdoor patio.